 About Us

 I Love Avondale is a community development project that aims to show and grow the good in our hood.
-We have four main strands of mahi, which are all interwoven: Kai Avondale, Eastdale Hub, Storytelling and Whanaungatanga.
+We have three main strands of mahi, which are all interwoven: Kai Avondale, Pātiki Hubs and Storytelling.

 Our approach is to listen, observe and learn from our community.
 This helps us identify people’s needs or aspirations, what our collective strengths are and where the energy for action is.